 Actual billing for damages occurs at the beginning of the summer with the aid of the Aramark staff.
 Billing for room damages ordinarily appears in the June billing from the Business Office (January for those students who move out in December).

 Erskine College is a residential campus.
 In order to provide the experiences and opportunities for growth to meet the mission and goals of Erskine College, it is important that the Erskine student live, study, exercise, worship, and socialize in the atmosphere expressly created for that purpose.
 To promote this end, all Erskine students are expected to reside in the residence halls and eat in the dining hall during normal academic terms.
-All students will automatically be charged a room and board fee by the Business Office unless a statement is received from the Office of Student Services indicating a change in this situation.
+All students will automatically be charged a room and board fee by the Business Office unless a statement is received from the Office of Student Development indicating a change in this situation.